SebastianMacaluso/keycloak-postgres-react/README.md

-# keycloak-react
+# keycloak-react implementation for login/logout/registration of website

-We have implemente a single page application where a public section is always shown but a protected section is only shown when the user logs in using keycloak.
+We have implemented a single page application where a public section is always shown but a protected section is only shown when the user logs in using keycloak.

 A keycloak server is deployed using Docker with an external DB for conf storing.
 A Postgres db is deployed using Docker with external volume.
-Keycloak conf can be exported with simple dump.
+Keycloak conf can be exported with simple dump to export the database to a different machine.

 Proper scripts are provided for deploying db, keycloak and web.